 If either one or both of your parents had to deal with anxiety (and are continuing to do so), it is safe to assume that they have probably developed some good coping strategies over the years and may be able to give you some suggestions in regards to the ways they have learned to deal with anxiety-causing situations.

 On the other hand, they may be suffering from a disorder they have never even heard of, as anxiety disorders have actually only relatively recently been categorized as such.
 For this reason, if you have a parent who seems to exhibit symptoms of an anxiety disorder, it may be a good idea to talk to them about it: for once, you may have some advice that they need, instead of the other way around.

-The good news is that all anxiety is curable.
+The good news is that all anxiety is treatable.
 Anxiety is actually one of the most treatable conditions out there.
-You simply need to make sure that you find one that works for you.
+You simply need to make sure that you find a treatment that works for you.